niamulhasan/laravel-api-doctor-swagger/README.md

 ## Conclusion
 This package is being developed for my own projects.
 I will be adding more features to it as I need them.
 If you have any suggestions or find any bug please feel free to open an issue or a pull request.

+## Conclusion
+This package has been developed for our own needs.
+I will be adding more features and improvements to it as I need them.
+Feel free to open an issue or a pull request for bug fixes or new features.